theyashh/yash-portfolio/README.md

 ## 💬 Support

-If you like this project, consider giving it a ⭐ on GitHub — it helps more people discover my work!
+If you like this project, please ⭐ the repository — it helps others discover it and supports my work! 🙌